iagoleal/iagoleal.github.io/content/posts/cuts.md

 we can conclude a similar theorem saying that convex sets have supporting hyperplanes at all points in their boundary.

-:::Theorem
+::: {.Theorem data-title="Supporting Hyperplane"}
-(Supporting Hyperplane) A convex set $X$ has a supporting hyperplane for any point $x_0$ on its boundary.
+A convex set $X$ has a supporting hyperplane for any point $x_0$ on its boundary.
 That is, there is an affine function $\inner<a,\hole> + b$ such that